All Episodes

 I really just professionally messed up.

-And I've I've got to do the CNN story again.
+And I've got to do the CNN story again.

-The study authored by researchers at the University of Texas San Antonio used an internet survey of 275 women who were not taking birth control and had regular monthly cycles.
+The study, authored by researchers at the University of Texas San Antonio, used an internet survey of 275 women who were not taking birth control and had regular monthly cycles, not taking birth control.

 So for those of you in Rio Linda, it did require a condom.

-That is women who who, in a hormonal way, according to this survey that these people, by the way, it might have sounded jocular and funny.
+Now, not the arousal gap, that is women who, in a hormonal way, according to this survey, these people, by the way, it might have sounded jocular and funny.

-I'm a naturally funny guy when I was talking about this, but you have to understand the woman who did the survey is a full-fledged real scientist.
+I'm a naturally funny guy when I was talking about this, but you have to understand the woman who did the survey as a full-fledged, real scientist.

 This study was published or is going to be published in a peer-reviewed scientific journal.